amdeguzm/Survey-Boat/README.txt

 Tasks:

 -figure out the offset for the heading
--implement autonomous control code
--perform dry test with control code
 -obtain lat/lon to be used as PID ref
 -introduce toggle to record a path

--introduce toggle to set autonomous mode                                  (completed) -plot relationships between throttle and position                         (completed) -plot relationship between rudder and yaw rate                            (completed)
+-perform dry test with control code                                       (completed) -implement autonomous control code                                        (completed) -introduce toggle to set autonomous mode                                  (completed) -plot relationships between throttle and position                         (completed) -plot relationship between rudder and yaw rate                            (completed)